openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ##### System is unhealthy after rollback and restoring the backup

-Following workflow describes possible admin actions when system rolled back to previously considered healthy commit, but even after restoring (healthy) data it was unhealthy.
+Following workflow describes possible admin actions when system rolled back to previously considered healthy deployment, but even after restoring (healthy) data it was unhealthy.
 Because it's a rollback, greenboot won't reboot the device.

 1. Rollback deployment boots.